 The bee survival battle is real and has been going on for some time now.
-There is a real fear that the worldwide decline of bee populations may be largely due to climate change.
+There is a real fear that the worldwide decline of bee populations may be largely due to our changing climate.

 The survival of these insects is crucial to our own survival and our planet’s health because these amazing pollinators are responsible for about a third of all the food we eat.